Forceboss123/CS371-Project/README.md

 General Info
 ============
 The program is ran by having one device launch the server and at least 2 clients connect to it through the GUI that they are given, the 2 clients are then put into a game of pong and play until one person gets 5 points, they are then able to press R to play again if they choose or close the window to disconnect from the server.
+If any other clients join the game they are put into it as spectators with no control and cfan simply just watch the game happen

 Install Instructions
 ====================